-It has the Grades Served, number of students, per student revenue based on the State provided

-- Revenue and Expenditure Summary.
+- It has the Grades Served, number of students, per student revenue based on the State provided revenue worksheet.
+In addition, the annual increase in per pupil funding is calculated. - Revenue and Expenditure Summary.
 Contained in the expenditure section is information on the size and cost of the facility. - Teacher Staff Summary Illustrates the average class size, number of teachers, and benefits per teacher.